Usama-Amjad/English2French-Translator-LSTM/README.md

 In this project, we completed the following tasks:

-Understand the problem statement and business case
+1-Understand the problem statement and business case

-Import libraries/datasets and perform preliminary data processing
+2-Import libraries/datasets and perform preliminary data processing

-Perform data cleaning
+3-Perform data cleaning

-Visualize datasets
+4-Visualize datasets

-Prepare the data by performing tokenization and padding
+5-Prepare the data by performing tokenization and padding

-Understand the intuition behind recurrent neural networks
+6-Understand the intuition behind recurrent neural networks

-Understand the intuition behind LSTMs
+7-Understand the intuition behind LSTMs

-Train an LSTM Model
+8-Train an LSTM Model

-Assess/evaluate trained model performance
+9-Assess/evaluate trained model performance